• Skip to primary navigation

 I love to go hiking, especially as a “timeout” from my online work projects.
 Sometimes fresh air and exercise are just what I need to recharge and reset.

-I’m sharing some of my favorite places to hike around Northern Kentucky that you will want to add to your list.
+I’m sharing some of my favorite places to hike in Northern Kentucky that you’ll want to add to your list.

 The Overlook